Caroline attends International Feline Show

 The exposition was organized by the Association Feline de Monaco, which is affiliated with the World Cat Federation.
 The Princess is recognized as the High Patroness of the AFM.

 We have often seen the Princess enjoying the company of her dogs, but her feline associations have hitherto been unrecognized.
 Princess Caroline has been the proud mother of a French Bulldog named Romeo, who was her kids’ as well as her own companion for the past decade at least, and other dogs, including a yellow Labrador and a German Shepard.
-Her “grand-dogs” include Pierre’s Lupo Italiano named Uma, Andrea’s Boston Terrier named Daphne, and Charlotte’s Belgian Shepard, name unknown.Filed under German Royals, Monaco Royals
+Her “grand-dogs” include Pierre’s Lupo Italiano named Uma, Andrea’s Boston Terrier named Daphne, and Charlotte’s Belgian Shepard, name unknown.Filed under Germany, Monaco

-Tagged Animals, Hannover, Patronage, Pets, Princess Caroline.
+Tagged Animals, House of Hanover, Patronage, Pets, Princess Caroline of Hanover.